enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :figure: Figure to populate.

+        :mask_points: If supplied, only one out of 'mask_points' data point is displayed.
+This option is usefull to reduce the number of points displayed on large datasets Must be an integer or None.

         :mode: the mode of the glyphs.
 Must be '2darrow' or '2dcircle' or '2dcross' or '2ddash' or '2ddiamond' or '2dhooked_arrow' or '2dsquare' or '2dthick_arrow' or '2dthick_cross' or